gelles-brandeis/tapqir/docs/source/tutorials/part_i.rst

 1. If provided, the option value is accepted from the command line as a flag.
 2. If not provided, the prompt will ask for the missing option value.
 3. To disable all prompts use the ``--no-input`` flag.
-The program will first look for command flags and then default values from the configuration file.
+The program will first look for command flags and then for default values from the configuration file.
 If the required option value is missing the program will fail and ask to pass the information as a flag.

 To escape the program use ``Ctrl-C``.